Stephen Sinatra

 Stephen T. Sinatra (15 October 1946 -19 June 2022) was a board-certified cardiologist specializing in integrative medicine.
 He was also a certified bioenergetic psychotherapist.
 He has published journal articles on cholesterol and coenzyme Q_{10}.
 He has appeared on national radio and television broadcasts, including The Dr. Oz Show, The Doctors, CNN's "Sunday Morning News," XM Radio's "America's Doctor Dr. Mehmet Oz," and PBS's "Body & Soul."
 He was also the author of the monthly newsletter Heart, Health & Nutrition and founder of Heart MD Institute.
-Sinatra died on June 19, 2022.
+Sinatra died on June 19, 2022 after a brief bout of pancreatic cancer.

 Training and practice

 Sinatra graduated from New York's Albany Medical College with an MD in 1972, and earned his certification in internal medicine from the American Board of Internal Medicine in 1975.
 He was board-certified by the American College of Cardiology and was a fellow of the American College of Cardiology since 1977.
 He had certifications from the Massachusetts Society for Bioenergetic Analysis (1992) and the Certification Board for Nutrition Specialists (2000).
 He had certification from the American Board of Anti-Aging Medicine (1998), which is not recognized by the American Board of Medical Specialties or the American Medical Association.
 American physicians cannot be officially board-certified in anti-aging medicine.
 He was a fellow of the American College of Nutrition.

 Having studied coenzyme Q_{10} in the prevention and treatment of heart disease, Sinatra had written on the subject.
 His experience with CoQ_{10} led him to develop a new branch of cardiology in the United States: "metabolic cardiology."
 Metabolic cardiology involves preventing and treating cardiovascular disease at the cellular level with nutraceuticals which improve ATP production in heart cells.
 Sinatra lectured about metabolic cardiology and energy medicine, focusing on the use of electroceuticals such as grounding or "earthing" to improve the body's capacity to heal at the cellular level.